-SB 1070 Career Technical Education Pathways Program funding may not result in a decrease in state or local funding that would have been available to conduct the activity had these funds not been received.
+This grant funding may not result in a decrease in state or local funding that would have been available to conduct the activity had these funds not been received.
 These grant funds may not free up state or local dollars for other purposes but should create or augment programs to an extent not possible without the funding.
 You must be able to demonstrate that the funds are added to the amount of state and local funds that would, in absence of the grant funds, be made available for uses specified in your plan.

-Permissive Activities for SB 1402
+Permissive Activities

-The following activities are permissive activities within Senate Bill 1402.
+The following activities are permissive activities.
 However, as stated in the allowable section above the State has the discretion to impose special conditions on the funding source and/or require certain objectives which also determines allowability of cost.
-The primary objectives of this RFA are to develop industry-driven regional collaboratives that perform services with flexibility for local projects to assess and define their individual program needs.
+The primary objectives of this RFA are to solidify the policies and regional infrastructure necessary to increase the effectiveness of CTE educational pathways from high schools to community colleges.
+The grant requires that secondary and postsecondary policies, infrastructure, practices, and data collection mechanisms be designed and implemented for long-term effectiveness and sustainability without need for ongoing grant dollars.